 By default, all details about all devices are synchronized to the CMDB.
-In some situations.
-Usually CMDB administrators tend to import the data required to address users' needs.
 Filtering enables you to synchronize a subset of the BMC Discovery data.
 After each of the first three synchronization stages, the data can be filtered to affect the data that finally reaches the CMDB.
 See CMDB sync performance notes and Filtering nodes and CI types for CMDB Sync for more information.

 Root node deletion synchronization failure

 When a non-fatal error occurs during synchronization with the CMDB, the root node is re-queued so the synchronization is attempted again.
 A root node is re-queued up to three times if it fails repeatedly, then synchronization is not attempted again.
 When the outage is resolved, subsequent discovery runs trigger continuous synchronization and re-submit root node creations and updates.
 Deletions however are not automatically re-submitted, leading to orphaned graphs in CMDB dataset.